 ---|---|---|---|

 St. Louis College of Pharmacy offers early decision and also offers early action.
-Early decision is binding, which means you must attend if you are admitted, while early action allows you to apply early without committing.
+Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.

 🗓️ Early Decision I applications are due by December 1